lemoncloud-io/lemon-todaq-doc/README.md

 1. `연결(link)`: Connect current user with TODAQ's Account (or create new one)
     - `Account Type`: BIZ/INV
-    - `Account ID`: save the encrypted todaq's account-id.
+    - `Account ID`: save the encrypted todaq's account-id into KMS.

 1. `활성(activate)`: Change `active` state in TODAQ.
     - `Active State`: ...